Michael A. Pikos: Background and education

-He did his Residency in Oral and Maxillofacial Surgery at University of Pittsburgh, Montefiore Hospital, Pittsburgh, PA.
-He also completed an Internship at Miami Valley Hospital, Dayton, Ohio.
+He did his residency in oral and maxillofacial surgery at University of Pittsburgh, Montefiore Hospital, Pittsburgh, Pennsylvania.
+He also completed an internship at Miami Valley Hospital, Dayton, Ohio.

 Career

 Pikos has been in the field of implant surgery for years.
 In 1983, he founded Coastal Jaw Surgery.
 He also founded Pikos Institute in Trinity, Florida and Pinnacle Study Club of Tampa Bay.